codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

 To change the output format replace the flag `--coverage-xml <dir>` with `--coverage-clover <file>` when executing `phpunit`.

 See [PHPUnit command-line documentation](https://phpunit.readthedocs.io/en/latest/textui.html) for more information.

+## No coverage data is visible on the Codacy UI

+If the Codacy Coverage Reporter correctly uploaded your coverage report but the coverage data doesn't show up on the Codacy UI, please validate the following:

+-   Make sure that the file paths included in your coverage reports are relative to the root directory of your repository.
+For example, `src/index.js`.
+-   Verify that the Codacy Coverage Reporter is uploading the coverage data for the [correct commit in the correct branch](index.md#commit-detection).